nobuaki-mzmt/tmanual/README.md

 </div>

 * Measurement
-In measurement program, TManual shows all images sequentially and gets user input to create res.picke.
+Show all images sequentially and gets user input to create res.picke.
 Measurement consists of the following process:
 1. Check
 Users decide the action for the desplayed image
 2. Ref point